onebeyond/rascal/README.md

 ```
 We advise you to review these defaults before using them in an environment you care about.

-The most common configuration sections are
+The most common configuration options are
 * [connection](#connection)
 * [exchanges](#exchanges)
 * [queues](#queues)